What Is Personnel Management?

 Personnel management refers to the functions that many employers refer to as Human Resources.
 These are the functions that the human resources staff perform relative to the organization's employees.
 These functions include recruiting, hiring, compensation and benefits, new employee orientation, training, and performance appraisal systems.

 Personnel management also includes developing and implementing policies and processes to create an orderly, employee-supportive work environment.
 It is an older term that is falling into disuse in modern organizations.

 The Personnel Department

-Traditionally, the personnel department took care of things related to employment but on a rather low level.
+Traditionally, the personnel department took care of things related to employment, but on a rather low level.
 Tasks consisted of filling out forms and checking off boxes.
-Many people still think of this department that way, even though most companies no longer have personnel departments and instead have human resources departments.
+Many people still think of this department this way, even though most companies no longer have personnel departments and instead have human resources departments.
 Companies also talk about HR management rather than personnel management today.

 While becoming extinct, personnel management is a term that is still used in many government agencies, and primarily in the nonprofit sector, to describe functions that deal with the employment of people within an organization.